 (^^*'Friends')

-If you abandon someone with a less debilitating and/or fatal illness (to stroke #secondbiggestkiller #numberonecauseofadultdisability), society seems to openly judge the poor treatment by others and their cruel abandonment - and rightly so.
+At present, if someone abandons a person with a less-debilitating &/or fatal illness (than stroke #secondbiggestkiller #numberonecauseofadultdisability), society seems to openly judge the poor treatment by others + their cruel abandonment - & rightfully so.

-Yet, even with such promising advances in medicine and the world in 2019 (including insightful, witty brain blogs!), if you dismiss and/or abandon someone who has suffered a brain injury, others generally don't bat an eyelid, it's ALL on the person who has had the cerebral infarction
+Yet, even with such promising advances in medicine & the world in this modern day & age (including insightful, witty brain blogs!), if one dismisses &/or abandons someone who has suffered/survived a brain injury, others generally don't bat an eyelid by such cruel treatment, it's ALL on the person who has had the cerebral infarction.

 Currently, the common presumption seems to be that the person with brain damage must be the problem.